-You may find resources in the Teacher Packet from the National Center on Deaf-Blindness helpful.
+You may find resources in the National Center on Deaf-Blindness Info Center helpful.

 If you’ve learned about your student joining your class or caseload during the summer months, please join us for our one-day workshop, offered in collaboration with Northeast Metro 916 Intermediate School District “Understanding Deafblindness and the Role of the Intervener”.
 This unique training is offered in August every year to teachers, administrators, paraprofessionals and parents.
 The workshop includes deafblind simulations, information about the impact of combined hearing and vision loss and the role of the intervener as well as networking opportunities to connect with other professionals and parents around the state of Minnesota.
 Go to our Online Registration "MyQuickReg" page to check for registration and to join us.

 The National Center on Deaf-Blindness has created a unique peer learning community for teachers and related service providers to connect.
 Consider joining the National Deaf-Blind Educator Network.

 I still need more ideas and support to get started, what does the Minnesota DeafBlind Project offer?

 - Help in interpreting and understanding the impact of combined hearing and vision loss.

 - Evidence-based practice strategies and resources.